- Liabilities Accounting

 A debtor can be also defined as the person who owes money to the other person or institution, for example, any person who takes loan or purchases goods or services on credit.
 A debtor has to pay back the amount he owes to the person or institution from which he has taken the loan after the credit period is over.
 So once a debtor pays back the money he gets released from the debt.
-When the person who has given a loan (creditor) gets satisfied with lesser money then the debtor can get released by paying a lesser sum.
+When the person who has given a loan (the creditor) gets satisfied with lesser money then the debtor can get released by paying a lesser sum.

-A debtor can be an individual, company or a firm.
+A debtor can be an individual, company or firm.
 If this loan is taken from a financial institution then the taker of this loan is called borrower.
 If the loan is by a company in the form of debentures then the taker of the loan is known as the issuer.
-So we can say that debtor is one who receives the benefit without giving money or money’s worth.
-A debtor is an asset till the time he pays the money back.
+So we can say that the debtor is one who receives the benefit without giving money or money’s worth.
+A debtor is an asset until the time he pays the money back.

 Debtor vs Creditor Infographics